ebp-nor/GenomeAssembly/README.md

   - yahs: scaffolding output, including final scaffolds and their corresponding busco results
 - results/decontamination: decontamination output of the final scaffolded assembly
 - results/organelles: assembled organellar genomes
+- results/curation: files necessary for further manual curation of the assembly

 Additionally, a text file containing all software versions will be created in the specified input directory.
 The log files of the different steps in the workflow can be found in the ```logs``` directory that will be created.